patrickhaoy/Planning-to-Practice/README.md

 Below we assume the data is stored at `DATA_PATH` and the trained models are stored at `DATA_CKPT`.

 ### Offline Dataset and Goals
-Download the simulation data and goals from [here](https://drive.google.com/file/d/1o-jSgxibTH4FL6emFzUEQNkSfn7jdRus/view?usp=sharing).
-Alternatively, you can recollect a new dataset by running
+Collect a dataset by running
 ```
 python shapenet_scripts/4dof_rotate_td_pnp_push_demo_collector_parallel.py --save_path DATA_PATH/ --name env6_td_pnp_push --downsample --num_threads 4
 ```